kailash-manasarovar/statement/docs/personal/egg-theft.md

 - It was new and a little infected in [Bali](../timeline/2026/july.md#an-infected-spot-near-my-right-groin).
 I realized then it was unusual.
 - However, it was actually a reopened scar that I had not noticed as suspicious in [April at Beckett Locke](../timeline/2026/april.md#beckett-locke), but remembered, and so they must have gone in through the same opening again in July.
 - I didn't think anything of it in April, even though it didn't behave like a spot, and even though there were spiritual memes flying around to do with eggs, and pregnancy, and Steve had become strangely moody when I mentioned eggs.
-- I also believe I had another scar closer to my naval in November or December of last year.
+- I also believe I can remembering having another scar just like this one but closer to my naval in November or December of last year.

 ### Easy to see on examination

 - Evidence of all this, I'm told, is easy to see on examination and I can see now why no-one wanted to help me out with health care, especially concerning my left hip injury which I believe is related.
 - The left hip injury felt like something broke and crunched inside after two seconds of running on the first five minutes of a fitness course.
 - I wonder what that could have been/be.
 It is very unusual.
+Something left inside?
+Some key part of my body cut and broken in error?
 - I'm told egg-extraction is easy to see as, even though the pinhole is small and non-obvious, the surgery itself leaves internal scarring and other obvious signs, and I can't imagine they took any due care given how everyone feels about me.
-It's a thing you know.
+- It's a thing you know, to hate me - very fashionable, a must do in certain circles.
-- Who knows what's inside.
+- Who knows what mess they made inside.
 - We'll have to have a look, won't we.

 ## Total free for all